martinpihrt/OSPy-plugins/plugins/pressurizer/README.md

 Some valves require some switching pressure.
 The set "Run time" of the main station must not be longer than the set time before switching on the stations.

   Example: "Pre station run time" = 10 sec, "Run time" = max 10 seconds!

 Plugin setup
 -----------

 * Enable:
   If the check box is marked, the master pump is activated before turning on the stations.

+* Ignore manual mode:
+  If the check box is marked, the master pump is activated before turning on the stations in manual mode (ignore manual).

+* Ignore rain:
+  If the check box is marked, the master pump is activated before turning on the stations if rain is detected (ignore rain).

+* Ignore rain delay:
+  If the check box is marked, the master pump is activated before turning on the stations if rain delay is detected (ignore rain delay).

+* Skip these stations:
+  These marked stations will be skipped and the pressurizer will not respond to them.

 * Pre station run time:
   How many seconds before turning on station has turning on master station (1 - 999 sec).